If you’ve never decoupaged before or just have some questions, use this resource to learn how to Mod Podge. Includes FAQs, videos, how-tos and more!

 Hard Coat.
 I use it for all of my furniture projects.

-What Mod Podge is best to use for an area of my home that will be exposed to moisture (bathroom, kitchen backsplash)?
+What Mod Podge is best to use for an area that will be exposed to moisture (bathroom, kitchen backsplash)?

-You can use the Outdoor formula, but you’ll need a sealer to go over it because this particular formula can remain tacky.
+I’d just use the Hard Coat formula with another sealer over the top of it.
 I recommend Minwax Polycrylic or another brush-on sealer.
 You don’t want to use a spray sealer indoors.

 Is there such thing as colored Mod Podge?
 Can I tint Mod Podge with paint?